BillyDM/awesome-audio-dsp/SOFTWARE_OPTIMIZATION.md

 Also note that sometimes compilers can optimize branching inside loops by automatically splitting it into multiple loops.
 But if you rely on this, use tools like [`Compiler Explorer`] to verify the assembly.

 Even then, modern CPUs tend to make heavy use of speculative execution to mitigate the overhead from branching.
 Always measure the performance to see if optimizing the branching logic actually makes a meaningful improvement.
-You can also try using compiler hints to improve speculative execution with the `[[likely]]`/`[[unlikely]]` attributes in C++ or the `std::intrinsics::likely`/`std::intrinsics::unlikely` instrinsics in Rust (there is also the [`likely_stable`](https://crates.io/crates/likely_stable) crate for the stable Rust compliler).
+You can also try using compiler hints to improve speculative execution with the `[[likely]]`/`[[unlikely]]` attributes in C++ or the `std::intrinsics::likely`/`std::intrinsics::unlikely` intrinsics in Rust (there is also the [`likely_stable`](https://crates.io/crates/likely_stable) crate for the stable Rust compiler).

-## 8. Try caching expensive calculations into lookup tables
+## 9. Try caching expensive calculations into lookup tables

 A common way to speed up expensive calculations is to precompute the calculation for a large range of inputs, and then storing the results into a lookup table.
 This is especially common practice for filter coefficients.

 However, keep in mind that if the lookup table is too large, then it can cause cache misses in the CPU.
 Experiment to find the optimal lookup table size for your algorithm.

-## 9. Try using SIMD intrinsics
+## 10. Try using SIMD intrinsics

 SIMD intrinsics are special features built into CPUs that allow it to pack multiple numbers into a single "vector" object (not to be confused with `std::vector` in C++ or `std::Vec` in Rust) and then apply an operation to every number in that vector at the same time.
 It's kind of like multithreaded processing, but in a super fast single-threaded kind of way.